(293) Two players learn from Tim Krabbé about Salvioli´s rare g4! response to ...g5? Each then encounters it

-On April 29th 2020 I was giving a chess lesson via Skype to a Mancunian girl, Bryony Eccleston.
+I gave chess lessons via Skype to a Mancunian girl, Bryony Eccleston.
 Her mother had requested I teach something about endings so, over the previous couple of lessons, I had been working with her on pawn endings.
-On April 29th 2020 I tried to teach her about a rarely encountered tricky breakthrough in a pawn ending of the answering of...g5? with g4! by showing an example of it in a game from a tournament in Kiev 1978 between GM Hans Ree and IM Lyubomir Ftacnik.
+On April 29th 2020 I was trying to teach her about a rarely encountered tricky breakthrough in a pawn ending of the answering of...g5? with g4! by showing an example of it from a tournament game of 1978 in Kiev between GM Hans Ree and IM Lyubomir Ftacnik.

 After an hour´s thought, Ftacnik continued 57...hxg4 58 h5 Ke6 59 Kf2 Kf7 60 Kg3 Kg7 61 Kxg4 Kh6 62 Kf5 Kxh5 63 Kxf6 g4 64 e5 g3 65 e6 g2 66 e7 g1=Q 67 e8=Q+ Kh4 68 Qh8+ Kg3 69 Qg8+ Kg2 70 Qxg1+ Kxg1 71 Ke5 Kf2 72 Kd5 Ke3 73 Kc6 Kd2 74 Kxb6 Kc2 75 Ka5 Kxb2 76 Kxa4 Kc3 77 Kb5 and black resigned.

-In the great majority the opportunity to execute the decisive response had been overlooked.
-(Krabbé includes the one occasion when what he had thought to be the "winning chance" was missed but a subsequent analysis showed the chap on the receiving end would still have been able to hold) - https://chess.stackexchange.com/questions/12287/does-white-really-have-a-win-in-this-pawn-ending-as-claimed-by-tim-krabb%c3%a9
+In the great majority the opportunity to execute the decisive response was overlooked.
+(Krabbé includes the only occasion when the response was missed... but a subsequent analysis showed it would not have proved decisive!) https://chess.stackexchange.com/questions/12287/does-white-really-have-a-win-in-this-pawn-ending-as-claimed-by-tim-krabb%c3%a9

-When looking up his Entries on the Salvioli pawn break at Krabbé ´s site I had actually spotted a misspelling of the word "simple" as "simpe" at Entry 392 and only a few days later, on May 3rd 2020, I e mailed him about it.
+When looking up Krabbé's Entries on the Salvioli pawn break for Bryony´s attention, I had actually spotted a misspelling of the word "simple" as "simpe" at Entry 392 and only a few days later, on May 3rd 2020, I e mailed him about it.

 At 10:31 A.M. two days later he responded -